Unlike days gone by, the majority of students have to work at least part time while studying.

 You must declare all your income in your tax return.
 This includes your salary, any allowances for travel, meals, uniforms etc, and other forms of income such as interest on your bank account savings.

-The following tax rates are current as of December 2015 for Australian residents.
+The following tax rates apply from July 2017 for Australian residents.
 These rates do not include the 2% Medicare levy:

 0 - $18,200